How Salesforce’s Tableau acquisition will impact IT

 Ripple effects

-Organizations who rely on neither platform could still suffer, as the deal could drive independent analytics vendors out of the market.
+Organisations who rely on neither platform could still suffer, as the deal could drive independent analytics vendors out of the market.

-The business intelligence market is commoditized, with CIOs selecting largely on price.
+The business intelligence market is commoditised, with CIOs selecting largely on price.
 Forrester’s Evelson has seen Microsoft charging under $4 per user per month for BI in large enterprise deals, and Oracle under $5 in very large enterprise deals.

 “If you’re an independent BI vendor and that’s your only source of revenue, you can’t do that,” he says.

 Finally, the Salesforce-Tableau deal does offer one lesson for CIOs having difficulty finding the right staff: If you can’t hire close to your existing location, buy a new one.

 As Henschen puts it, maintaining Tableau’s current facilities in Seattle “will relieve the burden Salesforce has on hiring in San Francisco, and will enable it to poach talent from AWS and Microsoft.
 That’s not a bad outcome.”

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.